madjenjen/madjenjen.github.io/_posts/2016-1-25-Blog-Building.md

 		</td>

 		<td>
 			Font Awesome is a free font of logos and icons.
 I use it on the blog to create the buttons at the bottom of the page to link to an RSS feed and my Github and LinkedIn accounts.
-I used in the line above to create the gear icon!
+I used it in the row above to create the gear icon!
 		</td>
 	</tr>